Is a Correction Looming Ahead for Eaton Corporation plc (ETN)

-Eaton Corporation plc (NYSE:ETN) went down by -1.78% from its latest closing price compared to the recent 1-year high of $175.72.
-The company’s stock price has collected -3.50% of loss in the last five trading sessions.
+Eaton Corporation plc (NYSE:ETN) went down by -2.84% from its latest closing price compared to the recent 1-year high of $175.72.
+The company’s stock price has collected 0.91% of gains in the last five trading sessions.
 Barron’s reported on 06/25/21 that Eaton’s CEO Is Retooling the Company for a Power-Hungry World

 Is It Worth Investing in Eaton Corporation plc (NYSE :ETN) Right Now?